 During his landmark visit to Poland in 1979, Pope Saint John Paul II proclaimed, “A new evangelization has begun.”
 The pontiff’s words, rooted in the Second Vatican Council’s renewed emphasis on the work of evangelization, would echo and reecho in years to come, leading Pope Benedict XVI to declare in 2013 a “Year of Faith” focusing on the “New Evangelization”—an outreach to baptized Catholics who have fallen away from the faith and a heightened commitment to proclaiming the beauty of the gospel to an increasingly secularized world.

-In response to the calls of recent popes to engage in the work of new evangelization, the MTS Program at Saint John’s Seminary offers laypeople, deacons, and religious the opportunity to pursue a Master of Theological Studies (MTS) degree with a concentration on this important apostolate.
+In response to the calls of recent popes to engage in the work of the new evangelization, the MTS Program at Saint John’s Seminary offers laypeople, deacons, and religious the opportunity to pursue a Master of Theological Studies (MTS) degree with a concentration on this important apostolate.

-The MTS relies upon the four pillars of formation that Saint John’s Seminary provides to seminarians, and offers these to lay people, deacons, and religious: academic, human, spiritual, and apostolic.
+The MTS relies upon the four pillars of formation (academic, human, spiritual, and apostolic) that Saint John’s Seminary provides to seminarians, and offers these to laypeople, deacons, and religious.

 Academic Formation—11 core courses and 2 electives